saitamasahil/skyscraper/docs/index.md

 - Various configuration options added to fine-tune scraping and gamelist creation
 - Skyscraper manual also available in mkdocs/material layout
+- Verified to compile and run on Linux, macOS and Windows

 See also [all new features](CHANGELOG.md)